aenglert42/minishell/README.md

 ```

 ### Command table
 Knowing the grammar, creating the command table from the tokens is easy.
-Let's try it with our example token list:
+Let's try it with our example token list from [above](#lexer):

 ```<<``` ```END``` ```<``` ```/home/infile``` ```grep``` ```-v``` ```42``` ```|``` ```>>``` ```outfile1``` ```wc``` ```-l``` ```>``` ```outfile2``` ```|``` ```ls```
  ```|``` ```>``` ```outfile3``` ```|``` ```echo``` ```don't | split```